sig-gis/Liberia_NSC_ForestMonitoringTraining/04_CEO/00_agenda.md

 ---
 layout: page
-title: "2.
-Sampling Design"
+title: "3.
+Data Collection with CEO"
-permalink: /02_SamplingDesign
+permalink: /03_CEO
 has_children: True
-nav_order: 3
+nav_order: 5
 ---

-# Sampling Design
+# Data Collection with Collect Earth Online (CEO)
 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.

 ## Session Agenda